-ENA2 employs specialized forensic engineers whom investigate damage/failure to structures, equipment or machines in order to determine the cause.
-This information can then be used as evidence in proving the cause of damage, injury or loss of life.
-Real world applications include structural failures, railroad or car accidents/failures, fire origin and cause etc. This also includes product defects/recalls and improvement, negligence, insurance companies determining liability vs non-liability etc.
+ENA2 employs specialized forensic engineers whom investigate damage and failure to structures, equipment, or machines in order to determine the cause.
+This information can then be used as evidence in proving the cause of damage, injury, or loss of life.
+Real-world applications include structural failures, railroad or car accidents and failures, and fire origin and cause.
+As well, forensic engineering helps determine product defects and recalls negligence, and insurance companies in determining liability versus non-liability cases.

 Failure Analysis :